princemaxi/MERN-Stack-Deployment-on-AWS-EC2/README.md

 Before starting deployment, ensure you have:

 - ✅ An AWS Account [Sign up here](https://aws.amazon.com)
-- ✅ Windows OS installed
 - ✅ An AWS EC2 instance running Ubuntu 20.04 or later
-- ✅ Ability to SSH into EC2 instance
 - ✅ Basic understanding of JavaScript and Linux commands
+- ✅ SSH into your Ec2 instance

 ## 🚀 Deployment Guide

 ### Backend Configuration

 #### 1️⃣ Runtime Setup

 ```bash